juangamella/causal-chamber-paper/README.md

 ipython kernel install --user --name=notebooks
 ```

 and once inside the notebook select the kernel: `Kernel -> Change kernel -> notebooks`.
+You should now be able to run the notebooks in this repository.

 ## Licenses